- Published: 09 September 2009 09 September 2009

 Alex went back to Boolburra to work with his parents while Bella and new-born Mavis stayed with the Silvers in Taringa.

-When he got enough money together, Alex sent for his family and there began another chapter in the lives of the Dobbses of Boolburra.
+When he got enough money together, Alex sent for his family and there began another chapter in the lives of the Boolburra Dobbs family.

-During the 1930s, Charles Dobbs bought another 157 acres of land.
-On February 3, 1939 Charles Dobbs bought for £275 "the leasehold property of the vendor described as Prickly Pear Selection Number 6628 Rockhampton District being Portion 33 County of Pakington Parish of Boolburra containing 1067 acres and sixteen perches more or less''.
+During the 1930s, Charles Dobbs started to expand the farm.
+He first bought a parcel of 157 acres.
+Then, on 3 February 1939, Charles bought for £275 "the leasehold property of the vendor described as Prickly Pear Selection Number 6628 Rockhampton District being Portion 33 County of Pakington Parish of Boolburra containing 1067 acres and sixteen perches more or less''.

-A letter from Daniel P. Carey Solicitor, Central Chambers, East Street, dated 7 October 1936 to
+Alex Dobbs also acquired land as a letter from Daniel P. Carey Solicitor, Central Chambers, East Street, Rockhampton, dated 7 October 1936 shows:

 "Your letter of the 5th instant to hand and contents noted for which I thank you.
 As requested I enclose herewith Deed of Grant No. C1451 Volume 61 Folio 127 County of Pakington Parish of Boolburra, being portion 24V containing 1 acre.''